-iPhone 13 users are complaining about a variety of problems as we push away from the release date.
+iPhone 13 users are complaining about a variety of problems as we push deeper into the year.
 The list includes some of the usual suspects like lockups and freezes.
 While these are more common on older iPhone models, the iPhone 13 series isn’t immune.

 If your phone locks up and you’re unable to scroll or swipe, you should try hard resetting it.
 This process only takes a few seconds and it should return your iPhone 13 to its normal state.
 It doesn’t wipe any data from your phone, it simply forces your iPhone 13 to restart.

 If your iPhone 13, iPhone 13 mini, iPhone 13 Pro, or iPhone 13 Pro Max is freezing up on a frequent basis, you might need to update your applications via the App Store or investigate other potential solutions.
-You’ll want to check out our guide to fixing common iPhone 13 problems for more.
+You’ll also want to check out our guide to fixing common iPhone 13 problems.